Skip to main content

 ToolOutputUse Case

-prepare_transferUnsigned payload (nonce, fee params, calldata)External signing — you sign with your own wallet
+prepare_transferUnsigned payload (nonce, fee params, calldata)External BYO signing - you route the payload to your own signer

-prepare_serialized_unsigned_txSigning-ready hex + human-readable reviewOWS signing — feed directly into sign_transaction
+prepare_serialized_unsigned_txSigning-ready hex + human-readable reviewFeed directly into sign_transaction

 prepare_onrampMoonPay widget URLFiat on-ramp to fund a wallet